The dangers of cyberbullying

 - Messages are sometimes sent anonymously so those targeted have no idea who is responsible.
-The bully does not have to reveal their true identity.

 MSU Extension recommends the following resources for signs that your child is being bullied or bullying, how to raise a bully-proof kid, cyberbullying, teaching tolerance and more: